hackclub/jams/jams/singles/voxel-animation/en-US.md

 -   The start of your solo adventure
     ✨ Optional tasks for those who have more time ✨
 -   Import 3D models
--   Lighting & Object scaling
+-   Lighting and Object scaling

 ---